The Definitive Warehouse Roofing Guide [2022]

 Here are a few types of roofing materials that fit in this category.

-Silicone coatings are similar to acrylic coating systems but offer better water resistance to roofs that tend to have more pooling.
+Silicone roof coatings are similar to acrylic coating systems but offer better water resistance to roofs that tend to have more pooling.
 They are much less likely to fail under standing water.
 However, they are less durable than acrylic under physical stress.

 Warehouse Roofing Membranes